dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 ### Run unit tests as part of `docker run`

 You can run the unit tests as part of `docker run`.
-The primary benefit this is approach is that it is easier to harvest test logs as part of `docker run`.
+The primary benefit this approach is that it is easier to harvest test logs as part of `docker run`.
 Running tests as part of `docker build` is useful as a means of getting early feedback, but it only really gives you pass/fail feedback since any useful information is primarily available solely via the console/terminal (can be a problem for automation).

-The [sample](Dockerfile) exposes a `testrunner` stage that you can build and then run explicity.
-This is why there are two `ENTRYPOINT` lines in the [Dockerfile](Dockerfile).
-You can then volume mount the appropriate directories in order to harvest test logs.
+The [sample](Dockerfile) exposes a `testrunner` stage that you can build and then run.
+This option explains why there are two `ENTRYPOINT` lines in the [Dockerfile](Dockerfile).
+When you run the image, you can volume mount the appropriate directories in order to harvest test logs.

 You can build and run the sample in Docker using the following commands.
 The instructions assume that you are in the root of the repository.